Benefit

 Step 2.
 When you can hold the straps together (almost as if they were buckled) and feed for several seconds, try buckling the straps for a second, giving a great treat, then taking the head halter off.
 Work up to leaving the head halter buckled for several seconds while you feed treats.

 Step 3.
 Next, let your dog eat the rest of the treats with the head halter on.
-As soon as he finishes, take the halter off and leave him alone for a few minutes.
+As soon as they finish, take the halter off and leave them alone for a few minutes.

 Step 4.
 Feed your dog with the head halter on.